Numerous tax credits set to expire; energy advisors can help apply

 By Jes Wickham

 With the passing of H.R.
-1, dubbed by The White House as the “One Big Beautiful Bill Act,” changes are coming to the available tax credits for residential and commercial clean energy technologies and services.
+1, titled the “One Big Beautiful Bill Act,” changes are coming to the available tax credits for residential and commercial clean energy technologies and services.

 There is still time to take advantage of the tax credits before they expire.
 Contact your local Community Energy Advisor if you have questions or to get help applying for tax credits.